 Disappointment from other tour groups

 We met up with the other guys from our original group one last time before the journey back to Marrakech and they had not had a good time of it.
 They informed us that they were taken to another part of the desert and thus missed the sunset.
 Some of them had to wait around because their tours didn’t provide enough camels so the poor animals had to take one load and come back for another.
 They also didn’t have any entertainment, and their camps were atrocious according to them.
 (Some of these guys had paid a lot more money than we did with IGoMorocco.)

 Going off my own experience and what I heard from others it looks like I made the right call booking through IGoMorocco.
 Apart from the slight confusion on the first day, everything with them ran smooth.

 IgoMorocco kept in contact with me from the day I booked, sent me reminders the day before, even a message on the morning of the trip.
 I was contacted by their reps after the trip for feedback once the trip was over.

 All in all the small mishaps and confusion added to the fun and adventure.
 IGoMorocco were good to me and I would use them again if I were to go back to Morocco.

 If you’re looking to book a 3 day Marrakech to Desert tour with IGoMorocco – your trip will run something like this:

-Let me know what your thoughts on this review/personal account of the IGoMorocco Sahara Desert tour is below in the comments.
+Did you find this review/personal account of the IGoMorocco Sahara Desert tour helpful?